kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/annotations.md

     !!!note
         - NLB must be internal
-        - This configuration is optional and use can use it to assign static IP addresses to your NLB
+        - This configuration is optional, and you can use it to assign static IPv4 addresses to your NLB
         - You must specify the same number of private IPv4 addresses as load balancer subnets [annotation](#subnets)
         - You must specify the IPv4 addresses from the load balancer subnet IPv4 ranges

     !!!example
         ```
         service.beta.kubernetes.io/aws-load-balancer-private-ipv4-addresses: 192.168.10.15, 192.168.32.16
+        ```

+- <a name="ipv6-addresses">`service.beta.kubernetes.io/aws-load-balancer-ipv6-addresses`</a> specifies a list of IPv6 addresses for an dualstack NLB.

+    !!!note
+        - NLB must be dualstack
+        - This configuration is optional, and you can use it to assign static IPv6 addresses to your NLB
+        - You must specify the same number of private IPv6 addresses as load balancer subnets [annotation](#subnets)
+        - You must specify the IPv6 addresses from the load balancer subnet IPv6 ranges

+    !!!example
+        ```
+        service.beta.kubernetes.io/aws-load-balancer-ipv6-addresses: 2600:1f13:837:8501::1, 2600:1f13:837:8504::1
         ```

 ## Traffic Listening